poempelfox/jeelink-clone/README.md

 was to have something that works with the FHEM-LaCrosse- Sketch so I don't have to touch that firmware.
 But apart from that, I saw no reason to stay too true to the original,  so a few modifications have been made:
 - proper JeeLinks also have an extra 16 Mbit flash memory chip.
 That is not used by the LaCrosse sketch, so I left it out.
+- JeeLinks have an ultrabright blue LED that massively annoyed me (I don't like getting blind from accidently looking at the stick.
+I also don't need it to illuminate the whole room.), so it was replaced with a very ordinary and certainly not ultrabright yellow LED.
+- this did not import the old design files (which were in a very old Eagle file format that I couldn't get imported) and instead started from scratch in Kicad, so the positioning of things like LEDs is entirely different.
 - When these things come from the factory, they have no bootloader that would permit programming them via USB yet.
-So we need to use ISP, but normal-sized ISP pins are way too large to fit, and I didn't want to construct my own adapter.
+So we need to use ISP, but a normal-sized ISP connector is way too large to fit, and I didn't want to construct my own adapter.
 So instead, I put a "Tag-Connect" 6 pin connector there that is easily temporarily attachable with one of their